alphagov/service-manual-publisher/README.md

 ## Nomenclature

-- **Guide**: a service manual guide is the main document format used for manuals.
+- **Guide**: A service manual guide is the main document format used for manuals.
+- **Guide Community**: A profile page that represents the community who curate a collection of guides.
+- **Topic**: A collection guides.

 ## Technical documentation